junderw/NBXplorer.NodeJS/README.md

 });
 const txData = await cli.getTransactionNoWallet(txid);
 const nbxStatus = await cli.getStatus();
+// Adding an optional true will return the broadcast response without actually broadcasting
+// Good for checking the validity of a tx that you wish to broadcast at a later date. const broadcastTxResponse = await cli.broadcastTx(txBuffer, true);
-const broadcastTxResponse = await cli.broadcastTx(txBuffer);
+// This will actually broadcast const broadcastTxResponse = await cli.broadcastTx(txBuffer);
 await cli.rescanTx([txArg, txArg, txArg]); // See NBX docs const feeRate = await cli.getFeeRate(blockCount);